 As per National Sport Rules for each discipline.

-Horses that have an FEI Dressage grading are permitted to compete at Advanced Dressage level for interschool competitions only where FEI-level classes are not offered.

-For Dressage, grading is assessed as at the closing date of entries as per EA National Dressage Rules.

 Athletes are responsible for ascertaining that they and their horse are correctly qualified and competent for a class that they are entering.
-Individual States may set minimum qualification requirements for nomination to State and Australian Championships.
+Individual States may set minimum qualification requirements for nomination to the State Championships or the State team for the Australian Interschool Championships.

 7.7 Exemption Cards – Riders with a Disability